-Now your beard is washed, it is time to comb it to get any tangles out.
-It is important that you comb your beard slowly and gently using your wooden beard comb so that you don't damage your beard hairs or pull any out.
+Now your beard is washed, it is time to comb/brush it to get any tangles out.
+It is important that you comb your beard slowly and gently so that you don't damage your beard hairs or pull any out.

-Now you have washed your beard and combed it, it is now time to jump out the showwer and dry your beardd.
+Now you have washed your beard and combed it, it is now time to jump out the shower and dry your beard.
 Using a towel, pat your beard dry until it is slightly damp.
 The reason you want your beard slightly damp is because the beard oil will spread easier and absorb better.

 So your beard is slightly damp and you are ready to apply your beard oil.
 Rub a few drops of beard oil between your palms and apply the oil to your facial hair.
 You want to make sure that you apply the beard oil throughout your beard and make sure to apply some oil on the skin beneath your beard.
-This will moisture the skin and prevent it from drying out.
+This will provide moisture to the skin and prevent dry skin under your beard.

 Now the beard oil is applied, use your brush, preferable your boar's brush and brush your beard, this will help to make sure the whole beard is covered evenly and help tame some spray hairs.